 South Carolina and lower North Carolina in 1780-81 -- including the battles

 at Ramsour's Mill, Williamson Plantation, Rocky Mount, Hanging Rock,

 Fishing Creek, Kings Mountain, Fishdam Ford, Blackstocks, and Cowpens.

-In addition to the Catholic Presbyterian Church's historical significance to the local history of Chester County, this blogger also has a personal connection to this place -- both my dad and my uncle are buried in the newer part of the cemetery.
+In addition to the Catholic Presbyterian Church's historical significance to the local history of Chester County, this blogger also has a personal connection to this place -- my dad, uncle and aunt are buried in the newer part of the cemetery.

 |Carl Edward Roden -- my dad.
 RIP|

 James Wesley "Cooter" Roden -- my uncle.
 RIP